h-larsson/IMAM_TDDMRG/README.md

 save_mps true
 save_1pdm false
 ```
 the program will save the MPS but not the 1pdm when it reaches the 66-th time point.
 The saved MPS and 1RDM are located under `<prefix>.sample/tevo-66`.
-Absent of a keyword is interpreted to have a `false` value, that is, had we not typed the second line, it would have the same effect of informing the program to save the MPS but not the 1RDM.
-Instead of `true`, one can use `t`, `1`, `yes`, or `y`.
+Absent keywords are interpreted to have a `false` value, e.g., had we not typed the second line in the snippet above, it would have had the same effect of informing the program to save the MPS but not the 1RDM.
+As for the accepted values, instead of `true`, one can use `t`, `1`, `yes`, or `y`.
 Likewise, `f`, `0`,  `no`, and `n` have the same effect as a `false`.